LearnCodeWithRam/LearnCodeWithRam/README.md

 - 👋 Hi, I’m Ramanuj saket
-- 👀 I’m interested in java and python software development programming and VLSI design
+- 👀 I’m interested in java and python software development programming
 - 🌱 I’m currently learning Pyhon and ML(Machine learning) from IIT Kharagpur and also pursueing trainning in HCL Tech.
 - 💞️ I want to work on Python and Java programming technology.
 - 📫 How to reach me ... by Email -Ramanujsaket1996@gmail.com